tc39/notes/meetings/2018-05/may-24.md

 DD: Personally, I'd really like to make these things work, it may be special casing but does that bother anyone?

-KMN: I think this is a nitty gritty question that we can talk about later.
+KZM: I think this is a nitty gritty question that we can talk about later.

-KMN: It is specced to use NLTH (No line terminator here), I don't want to.
+KZM: It is specced to use NLTH (No line terminator here), I don't want to.
 I hate NLTH.
 This is not pretty or great.
 There's a number of languages that use `case`, so I prefer that.
 Or we could use `super switch` which would _not_ be syntactically ambiguous (jokingly).
 I would rather use proper grammar here (as opposed to NLTH) but this is the core proposal, and for simplicity let's start with that.
 There's a massive thread on the issue tracker.
 Please jump into that if you have opinions.
 There's issues for working with iterators and how many times they get called.

-KMN: I want the other proposals to land (especially collection literals), since they would correspond to pattern matching in other languages (any languages with record constructors).
+KZM: I want the other proposals to land (especially collection literals), since they would correspond to pattern matching in other languages (any languages with record constructors).
 The concept behind pattern matching is to use the left-hand side as a simulation or mirror for the match to succeed.
 It's very important to have that correspondence so that you're not learning a special syntax just for this.

 WH: Is a the only thing allowed within `match` block a `when` clause?

-KMN: Correct.
+KZM: Correct.
 We could add default, but it's not necessary.
 You don't actually need it.

 MSL: If the parser sees an `match (` (match plus open parens), does the parser have to parse as a potential function?

-KMN: Yes, there's NLTH and a lookahead to handle this case.
+KZM: Yes, there's NLTH and a lookahead to handle this case.

 MSL: Another point, to resolve the undefined ambiguity, could `when ===` be an expression for syntactic sugar for `when if()`?

-KMN: This is not adding very much, I think (over the current if-guard syntax).
+KZM: This is not adding very much, I think (over the current if-guard syntax).
 In general, these kinds of things slow down the pattern matching a lotl

 SYG: We looked at this - the iteration protocol is destructive.
 Multiple array patterns in the same Match statement could exhaust an iterator.
 Is this desirable?

-KMN: It would only iterate over it once - in the lifetime of the match statement.
+KZM: It would only iterate over it once - in the lifetime of the match statement.
 Multiple cases of `when [...]` will only cause one iteration.
 It would also need to call next() one more time to determine the length of an iterator.

 SYG: Are unbraced declarations allowed in the body of `when`?
 If so what is the scope?

-KMN: Yup.
+KZM: Yup.
 It's the same as `if`.

 SYG: There are some edge cases, around let

-KMN: This just copies the syntax from `if` itself.
+KZM: This just copies the syntax from `if` itself.
 I'm not sure what the issues are around the edge cases.

 TST: The behavior you just described, does that also apply to `property.get`s?
 (Yes) Multiple `when`s with the same property, is that OK?

-KMN: We can make this normative but it was assumed that would be the case.
+KZM: We can make this normative but it was assumed that would be the case.

 MF: We can solve some of the problems you mentioned by allowing arbitrary arithmetic expressions.
 This exists with your true and false and nulls, but we can also add a parenthesized identifier.

-KMN: I think that was already mentioned.
+KZM: I think that was already mentioned.

 MF: It's worth exploring arithmetic expressions though.

-KMN: I don't think we need arithmetic expressions.
+KZM: I don't think we need arithmetic expressions.
 Basically, the negative numbers we can address and we could special case unary literals though - like Infinity/NaN.
 MF: Do you allow spread destructuring?

-KMN: It's not in this example, but if you put a splat here it matches on any length.
+KZM: It's not in this example, but if you put a splat here it matches on any length.

 MF: that's exactly what I'd expect, and frankly the most common usage for me for this feature.

-KMN: I considered special-casing splats (to note include the variable/pattern following `...`.
+KZM: I considered special-casing splats (to note include the variable/pattern following `...`.
 That is `[a, b, ..]`) because of their frequent use, but I think not doing this is much simpler.

 MF: I agree.
 This not having an expression form makes it less useful to me.
 Why would you not want expression form?

-KMN: Optimization.
+KZM: Optimization.

 MF: Putting a match in expression position?

-KMN: If this becomes an expression it needs to answer all the questions `do` expressions have.
+KZM: If this becomes an expression it needs to answer all the questions `do` expressions have.

 MF: I think that would be great to answer.

-KMN: While `do` is alive, I would want to let `do` do it's thing.
+KZM: While `do` is alive, I would want to let `do` do it's thing.
 I would _much_ rather all conditional statements use the same semantics for their bodies.
 Having match define its own semantics, and then having different semantics for if statements within do expressions would be bad.
 What does it mean for an expression to have a statement?
 We don't have answers to those questions yet.

 MF: I wouldn't feel comfortable conforming to `do`'s specifics, given that `do` hasn't gotten much progress recently and it's basically used as a mechanism to stop more interesting proposals.

-KMN: My opinion is all or nothing.
+KZM: My opinion is all or nothing.
 Either `do` lands or it doesn't.

 BN: What about object ...spread?

-KMN: Object spread is object spread - including its oddities.
+KZM: Object spread is object spread - including its oddities.
 For example, the ...rest can only be an identifier, with no further destructuring inside.

 DH: First, this is a ton of great work.
 Years ago, I wanted to do similar things, but not nearly as much work so I appreciate this.
 One other syntactic option is to keep `switch` for the name but use `when` for the cases?

-KMN: It's been brought up and there's reasons...
+KZM: It's been brought up and there's reasons...

 DH: If we have `do` expressions, having to wrap this in the `do` expression just to get a result out.
 This is way too verbose and there's no ambiguity for the precedence there.
 You may want to couple the challenges of `do` expressions, but that's very difficult, so if you need collaboration from other team members, we can make progress on that.
 Of course we shouldn't block landing this on `do` expressions.
 We should try to make statement right hand sides to work, and we can discuss do.

-KMN: Expressions are useful for `if`, `switch` etc, not just `do`.
+KZM: Expressions are useful for `if`, `switch` etc, not just `do`.

 DH: In a perfect world we would maintain that symmetry, but unfortunately JavaScript is not that perfect world, and we don't have symmetry already.
 I'd rather get the new, desirable conditional form without that perfect symmetry, then incrementally advanced to reach that symmetry eventually.

-KMN: I would like to keep this as a statement until later stages and when we've looked into more of these questions and answers.
+KZM: I would like to keep this as a statement until later stages and when we've looked into more of these questions and answers.
 I'm even comfortable blocking this on answers for `do`, eventually.

 DH: As this goes through the stages, I will become more and more uncomfortable with (not having them be) expressions.